Romans 5:18-21 To save the world, believers must live as Jesus lived and to exercise divine power to forgive sins

 But there is no peace. – Jeremiah 8:10-11

 It is regrettable that few desire to live as Jesus lived, and even fewer possess the power to forgive sins.
 Many Christians are fixated on insuring their own salvation as opposed to acquiring the divine virtues and wisdom of Jesus.
-In the last days, majority are captivated by teachings that concern blessings and salvation as opposed to righteousness and greater intimacy with Christ.
+In the last days, majority are captivated by teachings that concern blessings and salvation as opposed to righteousness through intimate communion with Christ.

 The Law initiates the flow of grace to produce righteousness leading us to eternal life.